vikrampawar/stories/pages/AtThePark.md

 The locals call him Chikka.
 It's hard to say how old he is.
 Certainly below 15.
 Is he above 10?
-As we said, it's hard to know.
+It's hard to know.
 It's also very difficult to know where he comes from, where he lives, whether he has any family.

 All we know is that he has a shrewd business sense that'll make Babbani, the local billionaire business magnet, proud, if he possessed that knowledge at that tender age.